nparry/smircd/README.md

 SmIRCd - Scalarific minimal IRC daemon
 ======================================

-A basic low-feature IRC daemon written in [Scala](http://www.scala-lang.org/) and built via [SBT](http://code.google.com/p/simple-build-tool/).
+A basic low-feature IRC daemon written in [Scala](http://www.scala-lang.org/).

 You can use any IRC client to connect to SmIRCd.
 SmIRCd also bundles a basic browser hosted IRC client.